Andrew-Chen928/Advanced_web_crawler/README.md

 1. set up download_delay (about 3 seconds)
 2. randomly change your user agent: (you can use some tools for example: https://github.com/alecxe/scrapy-fake-useragent)
 3. Random proxy: check this https://github.com/aivarsk/scrapy-proxies

+For the resource of HTML which modified by javascript, consider to use tools like Splash and get the updated resource.
+Check the example of EbayCar spider